anquanscan/sec-tools/README.md

 [CTI-Quiz](https://github.com/BushidoUK/CTI-Quiz): Practice CTI Quiz
 [DDoS-Ripper](https://github.com/palahsu/DDoS-Ripper): DDos Ripper a Distributable Denied-of-Service (DDOS) attack server that cuts off targets or surrounding infrastructure in a flood of Internet traffic
 [fake-sms](https://github.com/machine1337/fake-sms): A small script to send messages anonymously. very fast and secure SMS sending script.
 [SwiftyRSA](https://github.com/TakeScoop/SwiftyRSA): RSA public/private key encryption in Swift
+[Deep-Explorer](https://github.com/blueudp/Deep-Explorer): Deep Explorer is a ( 1 day developed ) tool made in python which purpose is the search of hidden services in tor network, using Ahmia Browser and crawling the links obtained